mhadam/snowplow.wiki-fork/setup-guide/2b-setup-a-webhook/Iglu-webhook-setup.md

 <a name="setup-webhook" />
 ## 2.1 Your webhook

-Currently the Iglu webhook adapter only supports events send in as `GET` requests.
+The Iglu webhook adapter supports events send in as `GET` and `POST` requests.

 ### 2.1.1 Path